sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 ## Update the firmware

-To install the latest SidecarT firmware on the Raspberry Pi Pico W, connect your PC, Mac, or Linux to the Raspberry Pi Pico W using the USB cable.
+To install the latest Multi-device firmware on the Raspberry Pi Pico W, connect your PC, Mac, or Linux to the Raspberry Pi Pico W using the USB cable.
 Now hold down the BOOTSEL button for a few seconds and then hold down the RESET button.
 Now release the RESET button and gently release the BOOTSEL button afterwards.
 A new drive named `RPI-RP2` should appear on your PC, Mac, or Linux.
 Open it.

 {:refdef: style="text-align: center;"}
 ![How enter in BOOTSEL mode](https://sidecartridge.com/assets/images/quickstart/bootsel-mode.gif)